-Another choice for Medigap insurance is Medicare Supplement Plan N. One of the main differences with Plan G and Plan N is that there is a copay to see the doctor or healthcare provider.
-The copay is not very much, and it ranges between nothing and an affordable $20.00.
-Part B deductibles are also not part of the coverage, like Plan B Medigap policy.
+Another choice for Medigap insurance is Medicare Supplement Plan N. One of the main differences between Plan G and Plan N is that there is a co-pay to see the doctor or healthcare provider with Plan N. The co-pay ranges between nothing and an affordable $20.
+Part B deductibles are also not part of the coverage, like with the Plan B Medigap policy.

 Conversely, the most you’ll dish out at the doctor’s office is a $20 copay with Plan N. This includes any specialist’s office that you may need to frequent.
 A $50 copay at the Emergency Room will be waived upon admission to the facility.

-Part B excess Medicare charges are not covered under Medigap Plan N. That means that a provider is allowed to charge a patient 15% more than the Medicare-approved negotiated price of services.
+Part B excess Medicare charges are not covered under Medigap Plan N. That means a provider can charge a patient 15% more than the Medicare-approved negotiated price of services.

 Sometimes it is easier to visualize the differences in the Plans to make an informed decision.
 This chart will help you see clearly the differences between the plans.